 - Admission to the program is extremely competitive.

 **Admission to the 4+2 program is contingent upon successful completion of the program requirements.
 During the student’s senior year at Monmouth, they would submit a Graduate Studies Application for Admission.
 To continue on to the Monmouth’s SLP program, students must meet the following standards:

 - Bachelor’s Degree: All applicants must possess a bachelor’s degree from Monmouth University’s by May of their 4th year.

 - Prerequisites: Successfully complete 18 credits of prerequisite course work in Speech-Language Pathology via the Communication Sciences and Disorders Minor with a B of better.
 Applicants must also successfully complete the following prerequisite courses with a grade of B or better: course content in the areas of statistics and biological, physical and social/behavioral sciences in order to meet Standard IV-A of the American Speech-Language-Hearing Association.
 It is required that students complete these courses prior to June 15 and their enrollment in the graduate program.
 For more information about this coursework visit asha.org.

 - Grade Point Average: Have a cumulative grade point average (GPA) of 3.0 or above on a 4.0 scale and a minimum GPA of 3.0 in prerequisite courses.

-- The Graduate Studies application fee, GRE scores, letter of intent and letters of recommendation will be waived for students in the 4+2 program
+- The Graduate Studies application fee will be waived for students in the 4+2 program.

 - Technical Standards: A completed Monmouth University SLP Communication Standards Form.